-- Come design a research program to unlock powerful technology that is too research-y to be a startup but too coordination- or engineering- heavy for a single academic lab.
+- Come design a research program to unlock powerful materials or manufacturing technology that is too research-y to be a startup but too coordination- or engineering- heavy for a single academic lab.

 - You’ll produce: